quat1024/garden/garden/not-destroying.md

-# We are not destroying software
+# No, we're not destroying software

 Sigh.
 [The C programmers at at it again.](https://antirez.com/news/145)